CallistoSecurity/Smart-contract-auditing/README.md

 ### Audit requests order (auditing manager)

-For smart-contracts, the following order of audits is determined:
+For smart contracts, the following order of audits is determined:
-- Contracts that are important for the whole cryptocurrency industry, can have the highest priority.
+- Important contracts for the whole cryptocurrency industry can have the highest priority.
-- Contracts intended for deployment in the ETC/CLO network have the highest priority (with the exception of previous paragraph).
+- Contracts intended for deployment in the CLO network have the highest priority (except for the previous paragraph).
 - Contracts of the ETH network have medium priority.
 - Other contracts have low priority.
 - If the audit of the smart contract is already started, then it continues until it is completed, regardless of the availability of other contracts with higher priority in the queue.

 After the audit request has been created, it is viewed by the audit manager.
-If the request meets the requirements, then the auditing manager assigns it `approved` status. `approved` label means that the audit request is available for auditors for picking.
+If the request meets the requirements, the auditing manager assigns it `approved` status. `approved` label means that the audit request is available for auditors to pick.

 If there are several requests with different priorities in the queue, then the manager **should** assign the `approved` status only to contracts with the highest priority.
 The remaining contracts will be checked after the audit of the contracts with the highest priority has been performed.
-If there are several contracts in the queue with the highest priority, then the audit manager **should** assign the status of `approved` to all these contracts simultaneously.
+If several contracts are in the queue with the highest priority, then the audit manager **should** assign the status of `approved` to all these contracts simultaneously.
 In this case, the contract that auditors will begin to check first will be checked earlier.

-Audit requests that remained in "awaiting payment" status for more than 2 weeks must be closed.
+Audit requests that remained in "awaiting payment" status for more than two weeks must be closed.

 ### Performing an audit (security auditor)

-After an audit request with an `approved` label appears, an auditor can pick it by commenting the issue and indicating how much time it should take to audit this smart-contract (roughly/ in days).
+After an audit request with an `approved` label appears, an auditor can pick it by commenting on the issue and indicating how long it should take to audit this smart contract (roughly/ in days).
 After that, the auditor can start reviewing the code immediately.
 Other community members **may** also pick the request and submit their audit reports.
-These reports **must** be reviewed by auditor manager at the end of the auditing process.
-If the audit request was approved, but none of the auditors picked it, then the audit manager can appoint auditors to check this request if they are not engaged in checking another smart-contract.
+These reports **must** be reviewed by the auditor manager at the end of the auditing process.
+If the audit request was approved, but none of the auditors picked it, then the audit manager can appoint auditors to check this request if they are not engaged in checking another smart contract.

-Auditing manager **must** comment that the audit is successfully started and mention github nicknames of all the auditors which will be responsible for the check of the corresponding contract after several auditors have picked the issue-request.
-The audit manager **must** also comment his contact email, to which the auditors will send their secret gists (audit reports).
+The auditing manager **must** comment that the audit is successfully started and mention the GitHub nicknames of all the auditors responsible for checking the corresponding contract after several auditors have picked the issue request.
+The audit manager **must** also comment on his contact email, to which the auditors will send their secret gists (audit reports).

 After the auditor began to check the code, he **must** create a **secret** [github gist](https://gist.github.com/) and send it to the auditing manager by email.
-An auditor **must not** reveal the audit report gist or publish it anywhere, so that only auditing manager and auditor (gist owner) could review it during the auditing process.
+An auditor **must not** reveal the audit report gist or publish it anywhere so that only the auditing manager and auditor (gist owner) can review it during the auditing process.

-After the auditor has completed the verification of the code, he should comment to the appropriate issue that his audit report is completed.
+After the auditor has completed the code verification, he should comment on the appropriate issue that his audit report is completed.
 NOTE: An auditor **must not** reveal his report gist!

 ### Performing an audit (security auditing manager)

-Security Auditing manager is allowed to participate in the audit process alongside assigned auditors.
-In this case he should create his own Audit Report gist as if he was an auditor and perform the review of the contract code.
+The Security Auditing Manager can participate in the audit process alongside assigned auditors.
+In this case, he should create his own Audit Report gist as if he was an auditor and perform the review of the contract code.
 Since the manager sees all the auditors' reports in the process, he should only describe those findings that the other auditors failed to report.

-Security Auditing manager is not obligated to participate in the auditing process.
+The Security Auditing Manager is not obligated to participate in the auditing process.

-There are two possible scenarios for rewarding Security Auditors and Auditing Manager:
+There are two possible scenarios for rewarding Security Auditors and Auditing Managers:

-1. In case the Auditing Manager found any "medium" or higher severity issues that other auditors failed to report then these "medium" severity issues must be used in the reward calculation formula (see [Auditing Department reward calculation v2](https://github.com/EthereumCommonwealth/Roadmap/issues/57)).
-Auditing Manager is paid for the finding of this issue upon completing of the audit as if he was an active auditor.
+1. In case the Auditing Manager found any "medium" or higher severity issues that other auditors failed to report, then these "medium" severity issues must be used in the reward calculation formula (see [Auditing Department reward calculation v2](https://github.com/EthereumCommonwealth/Roadmap/issues/57)).
+The auditing Manager is paid for the finding of this issue upon completing the audit as if he was an active auditor.
-2. In case the Auditing Manager did not found any "medium" or higher severity issues that other auditors failed to report then the Auditing Manager is excluded from the process of reward calculation.
+2. In case the Auditing Manager did not find any "medium" or higher severity issues that other auditors failed to report, then the Auditing Manager is excluded from the process of reward calculation.

 ### Completion of the audit

-After all the responsible auditors have completed their reports, the audit manager must compare the reports.
+After all the responsible auditors have completed their reports, the audit manager must compare them.

-If there are no significant discrepancies in the reports and no critical errors were found, then the audit manager **must** complete the audit by summarizing the reports and submitting secret gist urls in the comment thread of the corresponding audit request-issue.
-The audit is considered complete after all the responsible auditors have submitted their reports, and the audit manager has summarized the results of these reports and published report gist urls.
+If there are no significant discrepancies in the reports and no critical errors were found, then the audit manager **must** complete the audit by summarizing the reports and submitting secret gist URLs in the comment thread of the corresponding audit request issue.
+The audit is considered complete after all the responsible auditors have submitted their reports, and the audit manager has summarized the results of these reports and published report gist URLs.

-If one of the community members has expressed a desire to participate in the audit of this contract and also sent his report to the audit manager, then the audit manager **must** review the report and comment its secret gist url to the corresponding github request-issue regardless of whether the audit was already completed or not.
+If one of the community members has expressed a desire to participate in the audit of this contract and also sent his report to the audit manager, then the audit manager **must** review the report and comment its secret gist URL to the corresponding GitHub request-issue regardless of whether the audit was already completed or not.

 If any of the auditors described findings that were not included in the final report, then the auditing manager **must** describe the reason for excluding these findings in the comment thread of his fork of the auditor's report-gist.